leticiaplang/drug_classification/README.md

 Na to K:
 * Drug Y was prescribed for people with > 15mEq/24h

-Sex: Is it a irrelevant feature?
+Sex: It is a irrelevant feature

+2. Model
+* Baseline was dummy classifer with accuracy equal to 0.5
+* Decision tree and random forest probably with overfitting
+* Best performance was logistic regression with accuracy equal to 0.89
+* It can be used as MVP

 ### Next steps
 * Tuning the decision tree and random forest, including overfitting analysis.
-* Calculate ANOVA to analyse variable correlation or feature importance to inderstand which are more important.
+* Feature importance to understand which are more important.
 * Apply SMOTE to embalanced data.
 * As possible, insert dosage information to get greater data granularity and have more security to help treatment prescription.